BlogCustomer Feedback

 Questionnaires differ from traditional surveys.
 We recommend them for in-depth customer satisfaction research and buyer persona research.

-Questionnaires are very unobtrusive and user-friendly, and they offer lot of question types and targeting options.
+Questionnaires are very unobtrusive and user-friendly, and they offer a lot of question types and targeting options.
 The downside to questionnaires is that they are usually longer in form, so your response rate may be a bit lower compared to a traditional survey.

 What’s more, you might need copywriting expertise to craft subject lines and messages that will attract people to respond.